 Then the eyes of both of them were opened, and they realized they were naked; so they sewed fig leaves together and made coverings for themselves.
 (Genesis 3:7)

-When you're spiritually naked, you feel the gaze and the stare of God and others with nowhere to hide.
-When you come to grips with our unrighteousness, the natural human response is to piece together some fig leaves to cover up our shame:
+When you’re spiritually naked, you feel the gaze and the stare of God and others with nowhere to hide.
+The natural human response is to cover up:

-"Fig leaves" can sometimes protect us from judgment by other human beings, but they come with a price if we try to hide our sin from God, who is the only one who accepts us as we are, and the only one who can redeem us from the daily effects of the fall.
-What is the Truth?
+“Fig leaves” can sometimes protect us from judgment by other human beings, but they come with a price if we try to hide our sin from God, who is the only one who can redeem us from the fall.

 But now apart from the law the righteousness of God has been made known, to which the Law and the Prophets testify.
 This righteousness is given through faith in Jesus Christ to all who believe.
 There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus.
 (Romans 3:21-24)

 Fig leaves deny this fundamental reality and rob you of intimacy with God.
-Jesus, the cross, and the grace of God make that intimacy always available... no matter how exposed and vulnerable your sin makes you feel.
+But Jesus makes that intimacy always available… no matter how exposed your sin makes you feel.

 Jesus, how foolish I am to try to hide behind fig leaves when You know it all anyway… and You forgive and love me always.
 I drop my guard before You now.
 I praise You for Your grace.
 Thank You, thank You for fully embracing me just the way I am.
 Amen.